Frequently Asked Questions

-This will typically depend on the county and state.
-You can begin registration typically three to four weeks before the tax sale date.
+The approval process will depend on the county and state.
+You must register online for the specific county in which you wish to bid.
+You can typically begin registration three to four weeks before the tax sale date.
 However, this may vary.
-Once you register online for that specific county, which includes electronically signing and/or uploading any documents necessary, you should contact each county tax office in which you wish to bid to get approved for that county.
-You will need to arrange payment and verify how much you want to be approved for, then the county will approve you.
+To register, you must use your GovEase account to electronically sign and/or upload any required documents.
+Then, you should contact each county tax office to get approved for that county.
+You will need to arrange payment and verify how much you want to be approved for, and then the county will approve you.

 2. How can I see If I am approved?